nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Add a recipe : `add`

-Adds a recipe to the recipe book.
+This command adds a recipe to your recipe book.

 Format: `add t/TITLE d/DESCRIPTION i/INGREDIENT... s/STEP... [tag/TAG]...`